Riaz Ahmed Gohar Shahi: Claims and criticism

+The teachings of Gohar Shahi have been a source of controversy.
+Many mainstream Muslim scholars have condemned his teachings as blasphemy.

 Claims made by Shahi and his followers have been strongly opposed by orthodox Islamic theologians in Pakistan and abroad.
-Shahi has been accused of claiming the status of prophet but denied such accusations.
+Shahi has been accused of claiming the status of a prophet.
 His teachings have been condemned by Muslim religious leaders and the Pakistani government.

 Shahi also predicts that the world would end in the year 2026 due to a comet heading towards earth.
-He claims the comet will be the cause of "total destruction" though mentions that "in order to intimidate [mankind]...God plans destruction on a small scale".
+He claims the comet will be the cause of "total destruction" though mentions that "in order to intimidate [mankind]… God plans destruction on a small scale".

 Many attempts were made on the lives of Shahi and Younus AlGohar including a petrol bomb thrown into AlGohar's residence in Manchester, where Shahi stayed when he toured the United Kingdom.
 A man attempted to attack him with a hand grenade during a discourse at his home in Kotri, Pakistan.
 A bounty was put on his head in Pakistan.

 Shahi's books have been banned by the government of Pakistan, and his followers are not allowed to meet in public.

 Gohar Shahi claimed to have met with Jesus in America.
-Shahi's supporters claim that his face became prominent on the moon, sun, nebula star and the Black Stone in Mecca, and that these appearances are signs from God that Gohar Shahi is the awaited Imam Mehdi, Messiah, and Kalki Avatar.
+Shahi's supporters claim that his face became prominent on the Moon, Sun, nebula star and the Black Stone in Mecca, and that these appearances are signs from God that Gohar Shahi is the awaited Imam Mahdi, Messiah, and Kalki Avatar.

 The alleged images induced greater legal and religious opposition.
 Shahi has also supported this claim, saying that God had revealed the images of Shahi on the Moon and various locations, for which Shahi himself was not responsible, and if questions should be raised, they should be raised to God.
-Messiah Foundation International asserts the alleged images to be signs from God, pointing to Shahi being the awaited Mehdi; they quote religious texts as well as sayings from the likes of Nostradamus, and Ja'far al-Sadiq to support it.
+Messiah Foundation International asserts the alleged images to be signs from God, pointing to Shahi being the awaited Mahdi; they quote religious texts as well as sayings from the likes of Nostradamus, and Ja'far al-Sadiq to support it.